The Arts in Asheville

 Asheville Lyric Opera (39 S. Market St., 828-236-0670, www.ashevillelyric.com) puts on three or four operas and other musical performances each year at the Diana Wortham Theatre.
 Most productions feature nationally known singers.
 Tickets are $30 to $53, with discounts for students.

 Asheville Symphony Orchestra (U.S. Cellular Center, 87 Haywood St., 828-254-7046, www.ashevillesymphony.org), founded in 1960, is a community orchestra of 80 to 100 musicians, depending on the concert.
 Robert Hart Baker, the Symphony’s first full-time conductor, led the ASO from 1981 to 2004, and during his tenure the Symphony grew in size and reputation.
-Current conductor and music director is Daniel Meyer, formerly conductor of the Pittsburgh Symphony.
-The Asheville Symphony presents seven concerts a year, each with a nationally known guest artist.
+His successor as conductor and music director, Daniel Meyer, formerly conductor of the Pittsburgh Symphony resigned as of 2017, and the Symphony is conducting a search for a new conductor.
+The Asheville Symphony presents about seven concerts a year, each with a nationally known guest artist.
 Concerts are held in the Thomas Wolfe Auditorium at U.S. Cellular Center.
-Single-concert tickets are $20 to $58, with discounts for students.
+Single-concert tickets are $20 to $68, with discounts for students.

 Brevard Music Center (349 Andante Lane, Brevard, 828-862-2100, www.brevardmusic.org), on a 180-acre campus near Brevard, is a summer music institute for high school and college students, and it puts on a nationally known summer music festival.
 Each summer, from mid-June to early August, the Center puts on about 80 musical performances for an audience totaling more than 30,000.
 Artistic director is Keith Lockhart, conductor of the Boston Pops, principal conductor of the BMC Concert Orchestra and a Brevard Music Center alumnus.